 Chapter 7 Law Enforcement Officers Killed and Assaulted (LEOKA)

-The Law Enforcement Officers Killed and Assaulted data, often called just by its acronym LEOKA, has two main purposes.43 First, it provides counts of employees employed by each agency - broken down by if they are civilian employees or sworn officers, and also broken down by gender.
+The Law Enforcement Officers Killed and Assaulted data (sometimes referred to as the “Police Employees” dataset), often called just by its acronym LEOKA (“LEE-OH-KUH”), has two main purposes.
+First, it provides counts of employees employed by each agency - broken down by if they are civilian employees or sworn officers, and also broken down by sex (male and female are the only options).
 And second, it measures how many officers were assaulted or killed (including officers who die accidentally such as in a car crash) in a given month.
 The assault data is also broken down into shift type (e.g. alone, with a partner, on foot, in a car, etc.), the offender’s weapon, and type of call they are responding to (e.g. robbery, disturbance, traffic stop).
 The killed data simply says how many officers are killed feloniously (i.e. murdered) or died accidentally (e.g. car crash) in a given month.
-The employee information is at the year-level so you know, for example, how many male police officers were employed in a given year at an agency, but don’t know any more than that such as if the number employed changed over the year.
+The employee information is at the year-level so you know, for example, how many male police officers were employed in a given year at an agency, but do not know any more than that such as if the number employed changed over the year.
 This dataset is commonly used as a measure of police employees and is a generally reliable measure of how many police are employed by a police agency.
 The second part of this data, measuring assaults and deaths, is more flawed with missing data issues and data error issues (e.g. more officers killed than employed in an agency).

 7.1 Agencies reporting

 Figure 7.1 shows the annual number of police agencies that reported at least one month that year.
 The first year of data available, 1960, has about 8,400 agencies reporting though this quickly drops to a trough of around 4,800 agencies that last for several years.
 After some undulations in the 1970s, reporting agencies steadily increases to nearly 14,000 agencies in the 1980s and remains steady until declining to around 12,000 by the late 1990s.
-Then reporting again steadily increases for the rest of our data to about 16,000 agencies by the end.
+Then reporting again steadily increases through 2020 to about 16,000 agencies by the end.
+2021 has a massive drop in reporting to only about 5,000 agencies and then slightly increasing in 2022.57

-The annual number of police agencies that report at least month of data that year, 1960-2018
+The annual number of police agencies that report at least month of data, at least one employee, and at least one assault against an officer, 1960-2023

-Figure 7.1: The annual number of police agencies that report at least month of data that year, 1960-2018
+Figure 7.1: The annual number of police agencies that report at least month of data, at least one employee, and at least one assault against an officer, 1960-2023

 7.2 Important variables